 The most famous of the park's mammals are the bats.
 The park hosts 17 different bat species.
-The large colony of Brazilian (or Mexican) Free-tailed Bats wow visitors every evening from spring through fall with its spectacular outflights.
-Two other species have also been found regularly in Carlsbad Cavern-Cave Myotis and Fringed Myotis Bats.
-They typically roost in a different part of the cave and their exit flight is typically later in the evening than that of the Brazilian Free-tailed Bats.
+The large colony of Brazilian free-tailed bats wow visitors every evening from spring through fall with its spectacular outflights.
+Two other species have also been found regularly in Carlsbad Cavern—cave myotis and fringed myotis bats.
+They typically roost in a different part of the cavern and fly about 1.5 miles (2.4 km) before exiting the Natural Entrance.

 But not all bat species roost in caves.
-Among the other species using the park are Eastern Red Bats and Hoary Bats, which roost in trees, and Western Pipistrelle Bats, which roost on rock cliffs and in cracks.
+Among the other species using the park are eastern red bats and hoary bats, which roost in trees, and parastrellus hesperus or canyon bats, which roost on rock cliffs and in cracks.

-The Brazilian Free-tailed Bats weigh about ½ oz (13 g), which is equivalent to the weight of three nickel coins.
-Their wingspan is approximately 11 inches.
+The Brazilian free-tailed bats weigh about 1/2 ounce (13 g), which is equivalent to the weight of three nickel coins.
+Their wingspan is approximately 11 inches (28 cm).
 Bat numbers in the Cavern are variable.
 The resident colony was around 400,000 in summer of 2005.
 During the spring and fall migration, the bat numbers in the cavern were documented as high as 793,000 in 2005.
 There are seasonal fluctuations of the numbers, as well as daily fluctuations.
 Researchers from Boston University have been assisting the park in getting accurate population estimates.
 They use advanced thermal infrared imaging cameras coupled with a custom-written visual recognition software program to count the bats.

-At Carlsbad Cavern, the resident colony should not be called the maternity colony because it is typically greater than 50 percent male.
+At Carlsbad Cavern, the resident colony should not be called the maternity colony because it is typically greater than 50% male.
 The males and females roost mix together in the same site.
-In many sites outside of the park, the really large Brazilian Free-tailed Bat colonies are almost exclusively female and the males roost separately in smaller groups.
+In many sites outside of the park, the really large Brazilian free-tailed bat colonies are almost exclusively female and the males roost separately in smaller groups.